poppy-project/poppy-docs/en/getting-started/connect.md

 ## Setup the software

 Poppy creatures come with an embedded board which job is to control motors and access the sensors.
 For simplicity purpose, this computer can be remotely access through a web interface.
-It makes it easy to control the robot from your own computer or a tablet without having to download/install anything.
+It makes it easy to control the robot from your own computer or tablet without having to download/install anything.

 There are two ways to setup the board for your Poppy robot:
 * [**the easy way**](#easy-and-recommended-way-use-the-poppy-sd-card): use a pre-made ISO image of the Poppy operating system and write it to an the SD-card
 * [**the hard way for advanced users**](#advanced-way-diy-install-everything-from-scratch): install everything from scratch

-> **Note** If you are planning to use a simulated robot, you must install the software on your personnal computer.
-Follow the [simulation install path](README.md#you-want-to-try-poppy-robots-in-a-simulator-or-in-a-web-viewer).
+> **Note** If you are planning to use a simulated robot, you must install the software on your personal computer.
+Follow the [instructions for setting up the simulation](README.md#you-want-to-try-poppy-robots-in-a-simulator-or-in-a-web-viewer).

 ### Easy and recommended way: use the Poppy SD-card